spud/dada-antihack/README.md

 `https://www.example.com/wp-includes/cache.php`

-In this case, dadaAntihack would issue a 403 Forbidden status code, and would either
+In this case, dadaAntihack would issue a **`403 Forbidden`** status code, and would either

-1. Return a bare bones HTML document reading <h1>This is not WordPress</h1>
+1. Return a bare bones HTML document reading <h3>This is not WordPress</h3>
-if "passthrough" is set to **false** for the _path_ vector, or
+if `passthrough` is set to **false** for the `path` vector, or

-2. If "passthrough" is set to true, dadaAntihack will still return the 403 status code, but it will still display whatever 404 page is configured for your site, assuming there is no `wp-includes/cache.php` file on your site.
+2. If `passthrough` is set to true, dadaAntihack will return the 403 status code, but it will still display whatever 404 page is configured for your site, since continuing to process the page resulted in a 404.

-Because "log" is set to _false_, the block will not be logged in the error log, since it is simply a nuisance skript kiddie request.
+Because `log` is set to _false_, the block will not be logged in the error log, since it is simply a nuisance skript kiddie request.
 Don't waste your bits.

 The config file is full of examples, most of which are active, so definitely review them before implementing the system (especially if you're using WordPress).